P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 ## Models
 ### XLMR_base-LCR-Rot-hop++
-Run `main_clean.py` on the English train and test datasets, which is selected by passing either "Train" or "Test" as parameter inputs for the variable "phase".
+Run `main_clean.py` on the English train and test datasets, which are selected by passing either "Train" or "Test" as parameter inputs for the variable "--phase".
 Note that the test dataset for the language that the model is evaluated on also needs to be cleaned.
 Second, create XLM-R_base embeddings, which is done with `main_embed_xlmr.py` and setting the variable "--model-spec" to "xlm-roberta-base".
 For XLM-R embeddings, set "--model-spec" to "xlm-roberta-large".
 For mBERT embeddings, use `main_embed_mbert.py` instead.
 Then, run `main_hyperparam.py`, which provides a checkpoint file in the "data" folder, which contains the hyperparameter values needed to be changed in `main_train.py`.
 After updating the hyperparameters manually, run `main_train.py`, which gives a model as output, ready to be tested.
 Last, validate the model with `main_validate.py`, which outputs the performance measures.

 #### Adjustments for Contrastive Learning

 - `main_hyperparam.py`: set the variable "--contrastive-learning" to "Sen" if to utilising the sentiment-level contrastive learning.
 Set the variable "--contrastive-learning" to "Rep" to utilise the contrastive learning with the concatenated representation vector from the LCR-Rot-hop++ model.
 - `main_train.py`: set the variable "--contrastive-learning" as described above.
-Set the variable "--beta" to the beta from the checkpoints obtained the `main_hyperparam.py` method.
+Set the variable "--beta" to the beta from the checkpoints obtained by the `main_hyperparam.py` method.

 ### XLMR_base-LCR-Rot-hop-XX++
 For these models, the same procedure as in XLMR_base-LCR-Rot-hop++ can be followed.
 However, the data corresponding to the language XX should be used for training and testing.